 High ongoing APR

 - No annual fee: Many secured cards charge an annual fee, which makes the BankAmericard Secured stand out.
 Since you’re already paying a security deposit, it’s nice to know that you don’t have to cough up any additional money to use this card.

 - Free FICO Score, updated monthly: Credit improvement is the name of the game for secured cardholders.
 Being able to track your progress by accessing your free FICO score—online or on the Bank of America mobile app—can be a great motivator, and a helpful tool.

 - Automatic review for security deposit return: Bank of America will occasionally review your credit activity to see if you qualify to have your security deposit returned and get upgraded to an unsecured card.
 Not all secured credit cards offer this; in some cases, you must request an upgrade.

-- No rewards: Some secured credit cards let you earn rewards like cash back, or if they don’t, they offer benefits like the option to make a low security deposit.
+- No rewards: Some secured credit cards let you earn rewards like cash back.
 The BankAmericard Secured isn’t one of them.
-It’s simply a tool for building credit, sans the perks.
+It’s simply a tool for building credit, without the perks.

 Unlike most other secured cards, though, the BankAmericard Secured does not let you lock or freeze your account from the website or mobile app if you lose it.